-Sleep paralysis is a very common and not a well understood phenomena.
+Sleep paralysis is a very common but not well-understood phenomenon.

 Is Sleep Paralysis a Common Phenomenon?